 The Woman in White · Wilkie Collins · 1860

 Penguin, 2009 · 672 pages, hardcover

 The Woman in White is both a sensationalist thriller and a social commentary.
-Collins takes his shots at the marriage laws and rules of inheritance of 1850s England, but he provides a creeping horror alongside it, the same kind of horror where you realize how very trapped you are and how powerless you are to get out.
-A close marriage, the words invalid and invalidate; the creeping horror doesn’t confine itself to money, nor even to love, but asserts itself as an erasure of recognition.
+Collins takes his shots at the marriage laws and rules of inheritance of 1850s England, and he provides a creeping horror alongside it, the same kind of horror where you realize how very trapped you are and how powerless you are to get out.
+A close marriage, the words invalid and invalidate; that pernicious horror doesn’t confine itself to money, nor even to love, but asserts itself as an erasure of recognition.

 And this erasure necessitates a different kind of forgery – that of reclamation and the forging of a new life.

 Food merely whets our appetite, sharpens our teeth; meat makes us ravenous for more meat, as death is ravenous for more death.
 Murder makes us ravenous, fills the soul with satisfaction that is fierce and then luscious enough to create a taste for further satisfaction.

 The curse placed upon the House of Atreus…Colm Tóibín’s most recent novel, House of Names, is a retelling of the ancient story of Clytemnestra.
 It tells of her husband’s, King Agamemnon’s, sacrifice of their daughter Iphigenia so that the winds of war may blow in his favor.
 It tells of their son Orestes’ escape and their daughter Electra’s imprisonment.
 It tells of Clytemnestra’s affair with the prisoner-come-king Aegisthus and the manipulation they played in the name of love and power.